 Each year the patrol division participates in county-wide community safety enforcement programs, such as Drive-Hammered/Get-Nailed, Seatbelt and Speed Enforcement, Every 15 Minutes, and National Night Out.

-The Kelso Police Reserve Division has nine commissioned members that augment the patrol division.
+The Kelso Police Reserve Division has four commissioned members that augment the patrol division.
 Each reserve officer has to complete a minimum of 12 hours of service each month to keep his or her reserve status.

 The Kelso Police Department, in partnership with Kelso High School, have mutually benefited from the services of a school resource officer (SRO).
 This commissioned full-time police officer provides security, administrative and crime prevention services at the high school.